 Join us for lunch as we discuss the latest issues brought up at the London Plan Examination In Public (EiP), including how the delivery of the new London Plan’s transport policies affect the Mayor’s Good Growth Objectives and debate what it means for your borough and London.

-Building Affordable Homes Masterclass: Making the most of Your Site*
+Building Homes Masterclass: Making the most of Your Site (1 of 4)

 A specialist series for local authorities and housing associations involved in delivering and managing affordable homes.
 At the first event in the series industry experts will share how best to understand a site’s local, social, economic and physical context to help achieve optimum solutions that deliver as many homes of the type and quality you need.